bullmoose20/Quickstart/README.md

 python3 -m pip install -r requirements.txt
 ```

-4. Run quickstart and on final page, it will automatically create the kometa-venv, install requirements and then allow you to run kometa.py with your validated config created with Quickstart.
+4. Run Quickstart.
+After completing the guided pages, the final page will automatically create the Kometa virtual environment, install the requirements, and allow you to run `kometa.py` using the validated config generated by Quickstart.

 ```
 python3 quickstart.py
 ```

-At this point Quickstart has been installed and you should see something similar to this:
+At this point, Quickstart has been installed and you should see something similar to this:

 ![image](https://github.com/Kometa-Team/Quickstart/raw/master/static/images/running-in-pwsh.png)

 Quickstart should launch a browser automatically.
-If you are on a headless machine (docker or linux without GUI) open a browser and navigate to the ip address of the machine Quickstart is running on and you should be taken to the Quickstart Welcome Page.
+If you are on a headless machine (Docker or Linux without a GUI), open a browser and navigate to the IP address of the machine running Quickstart; you should be taken to the Quickstart Welcome Page.

 - Manage Quickstart from the system tray icon